GALAglobal/translationapi/README.md

 #1.
 Instructions - mac os#

 ##1.1 Installing Node.js##
-If you already have nNode.js installed on your computer, then move skip this section and move to section 1.2.
+If you already have Node.js installed on your computer, then skip this section and move to section 1.2.

 Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.